Speakers

 Merete Aasheim (presenter), Josefine Jonsson, Geraldine Mabille, Henriette Kyrrestad, Monica Martinussen & Ingrid Kvestad

 After each module, compliance to the program components was assessed through checklists completed by the instructors, and satisfaction with the training received was evaluated by the ECEC personnel.
-The instructors evaluated that they covered well the key components described in the Be-Prox manual, with mean answers per module ranging from 5.63 to 6.03 (on a 7-point scale).
-The instructors also evaluated that the ECEC personnel had managed to practice program activities well between modules, with mean answers per module ranging from 4.78 to 5.48 (on a 7-point scale).
+The instructors evaluated to what extent they had covered the key components described in the Be-Prox manual, with mean answers per module ranging from 5.63 to 6.03 (on a 7-point scale).
+The instructors also evaluated to what extent the ECEC personnel had managed to practice program activities between modules, with mean answers per module ranging from 4.78 to 5.48 (on a 7-point scale).
 Satisfaction of the ECEC personnel with the training received in the different modules ranged from 4.16 to 4.33 (on a 5-point scale).
 A summary evaluation conducted after the 6 modules were ended indicated that 83% of the ECEC personnel had attended 5 training modules or more.
-Results suggest a high integrity of program implementation when delivering the Be-Prox program in the Norwegian ECEC context.
+We will also present results from preliminary analyses examining how the ECEC personnel’s evaluation of the usefulness of the training received relates to their expectations about whether the Be-Prox program can help reduce bullying in their kindergarten.

 Josefine Jonsson (presenter), Geraldine Mabille, Henriette Kyrrestad, Ingrid Kvestad, Monica Martinussen & Merete Aasheim